reymon359/how-to-live/advices/index.md

 // TODO: Update this index file properly

+This is how I see life at this moment.
+It can change.

 ## First attempt

 This was my rough first attempt to represent what I had in my mind.